Medina Lake: Future and state of the lake

 As part of the 2010–13 Southern United States drought, the lake water levels dropped below 5% capacity.
-Many cracks, oil drums and a Jeep are visible as a result of low water.
-Only one public boat ramp remains, located at Red Cove in Mico.
+Many cracks, oil drums and a Jeep were visible as a result of low water.
+Only one public boat ramp remained, located at Red Cove in Mico.
 A few showers in the Summer of 2013 helped the lake rise to 5.2%, but the dam was reopened in September as many people in the South Side of San Antonio use the lake for a water source.
 Many businesses have closed in the area, many residents have left and Lakehills has become somewhat of a ghost town.

-Heavy rainfall in the region as of May, 2015 brought the levels above 46% capacity.
+Heavy rainfall in the region as of May 2015 brought the levels above 46% capacity.
 At that time, Medina Lake was about 28 feet low, down from 90 feet low mere months before.
+Due to heavy rains on the Medina River basin and the lake itself in May 2016, Medina Lake was 100% full and 1.5 feet above its conservation pool as of June 1, 2016.
+As of July 2024, the last time the lake was considered to be at full capacity was on July 7, 2019.

-Due to heavy rains on the Medina River basin & the lake itself in May 2016, Medina Lake is 100% full and 1.5 feet above its conservation pool as of June 1, 2016.
+Since then, the lake levels have begun to decline once again.
+As of July 2023, Medina Lake was the lowest it’s been since 2015, only being filled to about 5% capacity, compared to 12% capacity in 2022.
+This is due to constant drought and irrigation as many experts claim it may take years of rain to replenish the reservoir.
+Due to declining lake levels, many area farmers have to turned to using groundwater for irrigation.
+In June 2024, Medina Lake had dropped down to 2.4% capacity, with Lakehills and the surrounding areas suffering an economic depression as a result along with depreciated home values and a rise in homelessness.
+In May 2025, the lake dropped to a record low 2% capacity.